Fire Station's facade.

 Supporting artistic development

 At the heart of Fire Station is its commitment to nurturing artistic talent.
-The Artists in Residence programme established a foundation for supporting emerging artists through space, mentorship, and curatorial access, later evolving into the Artists Intensive Study Programme (AISP).
-Led by Artistic Director Wael Shawky, AISP is a fully funded, nine‑month programme that brings together emerging Qatari and international artists in an interdisciplinary environment that combines studio practice, critical dialogue, and technical development.
-Each cycle culminates in a final exhibition, presenting the outcomes of a year of research and experimentation.
+The Artists in Residence programme established a foundation for supporting emerging artists through space, mentorship, and curatorial access.
+This later evolved into the Artists Intensive Study Programme (AISP) under the leadership of Artistic Director Wael Shawky.

 txt